Ystrad Mynach: Amenities and history

 The town houses a number of council offices, as well as the Ystrad Mynach campus of Coleg y Cymoedd, a further education college established in 1959 to provide training for local coal miners and merged with neighbouring Coleg Morgannwg to form Coleg y Cymoedd in 2013.

 The nearby Penallta Colliery was the last coal mine to close in the valley.
-Other notable buildings and structures are the Ystrad Mynach railway station, opened in 1890, the viaduct, a sculpture to commemorate the areas industrial heritage, a community hospital, a number of schools, and the Beech Tree, Coopers Arms and Royal Oak pubs.
+Other notable buildings and structures are the Ystrad Mynach railway station, the viaduct, a sculpture to commemorate the areas industrial heritage, a community hospital, a number of schools, and the Beech Tree, Coopers Arms and Ye Olde Royal Oak pubs.

 From 1927 to 1996, Ystrad Mynach hosted the 'F' division headquarters of Glamorgan Constabulary (from 1968, South Wales Police).

 Ystrad Mynach railway station was a location for one of Ronnie Barker's Porridge episodes.
 Records show that Ystrad Mynach railway station was in existence in 1857, when it was known as Ystrad Junction.

 A new Local General Hospital Ysbyty Ystrad Fawr was opened in late 2011.
 Work started on the Ystrad Fawr site in September 2007.
 It is located between the A469 Caerphilly to Newbridge Road and the old Caerphilly Road between Ystrad Mynach and Llanbradach.
 This replaced the services provided by the previous Ystrad Mynach Hospital.

 Situated to the north of Ystrad Mynach, is a collection of houses called Tredomen; these houses were built to house the workers of the since-demolished Tredomen Works.
 They are socially graded houses – ranging from two-up two-down, to a five-bedroom manor in Park Lane with adjoining servants' quarters.

-In February 2018, the Beech Tree Fish Bar was severely damaged in a car crash, and the incident made national news.
+In February 2018 the Beech Tree Fish Bar was severely damaged in a car crash, and the incident made national news.
 No-one was killed, but three people were taken to hospital.
+In June 2017 a portion of the town playground was set on fire by an arsonist.
+In April 2019 13-year-old Carson Price was found unconscious in the playground after he had overdosed with the psychoactive drug ecstasy.
+He was taken to hospital, but later died.

 Religion

 The Anglican parish church for Ystrad Mynach and Llanbradach is Holy Trinity.
 It is a Grade II listed building, built in 1855–1857, by architect John Norton, for Revd George Thomas whose family were locally important landowners from Llanbradach.

-Bryn Seion Welsh Church is a nondenominational Christian church dedicated to continuing worship, fellowship and singing in the Welsh tradition.
-Situated on Lisburn Road, it was built as a Baptist chapel during the mid-nineteenth century, in the Round-Headed style of the long-wall entry type.
-It bears a mosaic, approximately 6 ft square, with the name of the chapel, the chapel logo, the year 1906 and geometric shapes, including circles.
+Bryn Seion Welsh Church is a nondenominational church.
+Situated on Lisburn Road, it was built as a Baptist chapel during the mid-nineteenth century.
+It contains a mosaic, approximately 6 ft square, with the name of the chapel, the chapel logo, the year of its construction, 1906 and geometric patterns.

-The Methodist Church, on Lewis Street, was extended in 2013 to provide additional space for both worship and community groups.
-It also has an enclosed grassed area.
-The Siloh Calvinistic Methodist chapel was opened on 10 May 1910, when the town itself was growing quickly following the sinking of Penallta colliery in 1905–1910.
+The Methodist Church, on Lewis Street, was enlarged in 2013 to accommodate both worship and community groups.
+The Siloh Calvinistic Methodist chapel was opened on 10 May 1910, when the town was expanding following the opening of Penallta colliery in 1905–1910.

 Bethany United Reformed Church is located on Lisburn Road.